-Equipment essential in accomplishing job duties is often expensive and may be difficult to replace.
-When using client facility property, employees are expected to exercise care, perform required maintenance, and follow all operating instructions, safety standards, and guidelines.
+Equipment essential in accomplishing job duties is often expensive and difficult to replace.
+Employees are expected to exercise care, perform required maintenance, and follow all operating instructions, safety standards, and guidelines when using client facility property.

-Please notify the supervisor if any equipment, machines, or tools appear to be damaged, defective, or in need of repair.
-Prompt reporting of damages, defects, and the need for repairs could prevent deterioration of equipment and possible injury to employees or others.
-The supervisor can answer any questions about an employee's responsibility for maintenance and care of equipment used on the job.
+Please notify the supervisor if equipment, machines, or tools appear damaged, defective, or need repair.
+Prompt reporting of damages, defects, and the need for repairs could prevent equipment deterioration and possible injury to employees or others.
+The supervisor can answer any questions about an employee's responsibility for maintaining and caring for equipment used on the job.
 Improper, careless, negligent, destructive, or unsafe use or operation of equipment may result in disciplinary action, up to and including termination of employment.